unic/composite-observer/README.md

   console.log('eventName was called');
 });

-// Subscribe to the 'eventName' event btu unsubscribe automatically after first call obj.on('eventName', () => {
+// Subscribe to the 'eventName' event but unsubscribe automatically after first call obj.on('eventName', () => {
   console.log('eventName was called');
   console.log('This handler unsubscribes automatically');